 • Focal onset impaired awareness seizure:

-2. Generalised onset seizures: This type of epilepsy distresses the huge range of cells on both sides of a brain simultaneously.
+2. Generalized onset seizures: This type of epilepsy distresses the huge range of cells on both sides of the brain simultaneously.
 Six types of generalized seizures are there:

 • Atonic seizures: It is among the types of epilepsy that are known as “without tone”.
 In this type, an individual tends to lose control of their muscles and experience weakness during the seizure.
 The primary epilepsy symptom of this type is a drop attack.